Posterior Conformal Prediction: Empirical performance

-We next discuss experiments on the following two real-world datasets: \begin{itemize} \item The online news popularity dataset \citep{misc_online_news_popularity} includes 58 features describing the content of articles, such as word counts and the number of images, to predict the number of shares each article receives on social networks. \item The superconductivity dataset \citep{misc_superconductivty} contains 81 features about materials and their properties, such as mean atomic mass and radius, to predict the critical temperature (Tc) at which a material becomes superconductive. \end{itemize} We reduce the dimensionality of both datasets to 30 using principal component analysis (PCA) and use ridge regression as the predictive model $\hat \mu$.
+We next discuss experiments on the following two datasets: \begin{itemize} \item The online news popularity dataset \citep{misc_online_news_popularity} includes 58 features describing the content of articles, such as word counts and the number of images, to predict the number of shares each article receives on social networks. \item The superconductivity dataset \citep{misc_superconductivty} contains 81 features about materials and their properties, such as mean atomic mass and radius, to predict the critical temperature (Tc) at which a material becomes superconductive. \end{itemize}

+We reduce the dimensionality of both datasets to 30 using principal component analysis (PCA) and use ridge regression as the predictive model $\hat \mu$.
 We compare the coverage rates and interval length of the conformal prediction methods across 200 independent runs of our experiments, each using a subsample of 2,000 data points.

 The results for the popularity dataset are reported in \Cref{fig:wscr_shares}.
 All methods achieve a marginal coverage rate near the target rate of 0.9.
 However, the worst-slice conditional coverage rate (WSCR) of SCP falls significantly below 0.9, while the WSCRs of RLCP, SCP+CC, and PCP are approximately 0.9.
 In terms of interval length, RLCP produces much wider intervals than SCP+CC and PCP.
 Although SCP+CC generates shorter intervals than PCP, it does so at the cost of slightly lower WSCR.